Street Greenhouses: Discover the Winter Edition of Promenade des Saveurs

-The summer garden is now in hibernation to make way for an experimental winter garden project that aims to promote food sovereignty.
+During the autumn 2021/winter 2022 and autumn 2022/winter 2023 seasons, the summer garden was in hibernation to make way for an experimental winter garden project that aims to promote food sovereignty.

 Case study report (French only) by the Laboratoire sur l’agriculture urbaine, available on ValorisonsMtl.